Mongolia Birding and Culture Tour

 Animals we have seen on this trip: Mongolian Gazelle, Red Deer, Siberian Chipmunk, Mongolian Marmot, Corsak Fox, Przewalski's Horse, Tolai Hare, Mongolian Gerbil, Brandt's Vole, Mongolian Toad, Long-tailed Ground Squirrel, Red Squirrel, Korean Field Mouse.

 1) We stay in traditional "gers" (pronounced "gare" or "gear").
 It is a great experience.
 These lodging areas are called tourist camps.
 There are photos of the interior and exterior of the some of the gers below in the photo gallery.
 The gers are comfortable and cozy.
-There do not have bathrooms.
+They do not have bathrooms.
 The bathrooms are in a separate building.
 There are no hairdryers.
 If you require a hairdryer, you will need to purchase a 2-prong type in Ulaanbaatar.

 2) The electric outlets are 2-prong European types.
 There is only one electric outlet in the ger for charging your phone and other simple electronic devices.
 One of the places we stay at does not have overnight electricity.
 You will need to bring a headlamp or flashlight.